cadobson/group_project_one/planning_docs/frontend_routes.md

 Users can click on answers to get the page for that answer.
 Users can click on comments to get the page for that comment.

 * `GET /questions/:questionId`
+* `DELETE /questions/:questionId`
+* `DELETE /answers/:answerId`
+* `DELETE /comments/:commentId`
+* `PUT /questions/:questionId`
+* `PUT /answers/:answerId`
+* `PUT /comments/:commentId`
+* `POST /questions/:questionId/tags`
+* `GET /questions/:questionId/tags`
+* `PUT /questions/:questionId/tags`
+* `DELETE /questions/:questionId/tags`

+## `/answers/:answerId`

+An abbreviated version of the question page.
+On this page, a user can view the requested answer, the question it is in response to, and all comments on that answer.
+The owner of a question, answer, or comment can edit or delete it.
+The owner of the question can add, edit, or remove tags.

+* `GET /questions/:questionId/truncated`
 * `GET /answers/:answerId`
+* `DELETE /questions/:questionId`
+* `DELETE /answers/:answerId`
+* `DELETE /comments/:commentId`
+* `PUT /questions/:questionId`
+* `PUT /answers/:answerId`
+* `PUT /comments/:commentId`
+* `POST /questions/:questionId/tags`
+* `GET /questions/:questionId/tags`
+* `PUT /questions/:questionId/tags`
+* `DELETE /questions/:questionId/tags`

+## `/comments/:commentId`

+An abbreviated version of the answer page.
+On this page, a user can view the requested comment, the answer it is a child of, and the question which the answer is in response to.
+The owner of a question, answer, or comment can edit or delete it.
+The owner of the question can add, edit, or remove tags.

+* `GET /questions/:questionId/truncated`
+* `GET /answers/:answerId/truncated`
 * `GET /comments/:commentId`
 * `DELETE /questions/:questionId`
 * `DELETE /answers/:answerId`